 On the train to Devon, Drabble narrowly avoids being murdered, only to reach his destination and find Dr Wilkinson has been killed.
 Gripped in Wilkinson's hand is a telegram from Winston Churchill instructing him to bring the head of Oliver Cromwell to London.

 Drabble has unwittingly become embroiled in a pro-Nazi conspiracy headed by a high-status Conservative member of the British government.

 And so, Drabble teams up with Wilkinson's secretary, Kate Honeyand, to find the head and rescue Harris who is being tortured for information...

 Praise for Rule Britannia:

-'Marsh chomps the period bit between his teeth and relates his yarn with winning gusto' New Statesman
+'Marsh chomps the period bit between his teeth and relates his yarn with winning gusto'

 Marsh chomps the period bit between his teeth and relates his yarn with winning gusto - New Statesman

 Tremendous stuff!
 With the arrival of Alec Marsh's first Drabble and Harris thriller, John Buchan must be stirring uneasily in his grave - Stanley Johnson